SWEG-2015EC-Batch/Wired/ETS1041_15_Nathan_Haylemaryam/activity3.1/playing_with_digit/analysis.md

 - Process: Performs the selected operation on the input number using loops, math functions, arrays etc.
 - Output: Displays result of selected operation on given number

-# 3. pseudocode
+# 3. Pseudocode

-   1. Stop
+   1. Start
    2. Display menu options (1-11)
    3. Take user's choice of operation
    4. If choice is 1-11, take an integer input number